roeyz563/ai-hook-helper-free/README.md

 2.  **Create a Free Account** using your email, or a Google/Microsoft account.
 3. Once logged in, click on your profile picture in the top-right corner and select **"View API keys"**.
 4. Click the **"Create new secret key"** button.
 Give it a name (e.g., "Hook Generator") and click **"Create secret key"**.
 5.  **CRITICAL:** A pop-up will show your new key.
 It will start with `sk-`. **Copy this key immediately!** You will not be able to see it again.
-Paste it into a secure note on your computer.
+Paste it into a secure note on your computer or phone.
 6. New accounts receive **$5.00 of free credit**, which will last a very long time for this tool.

 **You're all set!
 Now go back to the app and paste your key into the sidebar.**